-- Statement of Purpose (per program): This is your chance to explain your intentions and interest for the program you are applying to.
-Your statement of purpose should be no longer than 500 words.
-The same statement can be used on other applications but be sure to customize it for each program.
-Some questions that can help you craft your statement: - → Why do you want to go to this school or country? - → How will it help you achieve your academic, professional, and/or personal goals? - → Why should we select you? - → How will you fund this experience?
-(Savings, loans, awards, etc.) - 2.
-Tentative course list (per program): Create a list of prospective courses you would like to take at the university/program you are applying to.
-It's okay to base your list on current year course offerings we are looking for general academic fit only at this point.
-Make sure to check the academic requirements, minimum/maximum number of courses, and restrictions in the "Academic Information" tab of each program page. - → List the courses by NAME - > Include number and credits/units if available - → List at least double the courses/credits that you intend to take.
-This will be useful in case of timetable conflicts or if a course fills up - 3.
-Photo: This can be taken with a cell phone.
-Professional photos are not required.
-The photo should be in colour, focussed on your face, and not be blurry or out of focus.
-This photo is a perfect example of what you should aim to have → - → Photo must be in jpg or gif format - > Photo cannot exceed 1 MB in size
+- 2. Tentative course list (exchange programs) or Placement List (research and internship): Create a list of prospective courses you would like to take at the university/program you are applying to.
+It's okay to base your list on current year course offerings - we are looking for general academic fit only at this point.
+Make sure to check the academic requirements, minimum/maximum number of courses, and restrictions in the "Academic Information" tab of each program page. - → List the using the full course name - → Include number and credits/units if available - → List double the courses that you intend to take. (in case of timetable conflicts or if a course fills up) - \rightarrow For placements, please choose 3-5.